 Co-founder of The Little Market

+Hannah has been featured in MyDomaine, Amy Poehler’s Smart Girls, People, House Beautiful, The Good Trade, Parents, POPSUGAR, E!
+News and Rebecca Minkoff’s Superwomen podcast.
+She was a speaker at Create & Cultivate Summit in Los Angeles in 2018 and the Milken Institute Global Conference in 2019.
 Hannah was honored to be named Chapman University’s first recipient of the Albert Schweitzer Institute Rising Star Award in recognition of the work of The Little Market.

-She is grateful to witness the power of The Little Market to bring together gifted artisans with customers who value their talents, changing the lives of families with fair wages, safe workplaces, and a commitment to family well being.
+Hannah is committed to empowering women and advocating for human rights.
+She is proud to bring together gifted artisans with customers who value their talents, changing the lives of families with fair wages, safe workplaces, and a commitment to family well-being.